jadonvanyo/resi.ai/README.md

 This feature allows the user to view the last 5 documents that they have generated.
 The documents are pulled from the history table in the resi.db database and displayed in a collapsible accordion for easy viewing.
 The oldest document in the history is replaced whenever the user generates a new document in the index function.
 The old documents are displayed from newest to oldest and include the target job title, target company, document type, and when it was generated.

 ### app.py:
-This file contains all the necessary routes for the web application: index, about, account, api_key, history, login, logout, price_estimator, and register.
+This file contains all the necessary routes for the web application: index, about, account, api_key, history, login, logout, register, and tailored_cover_letter.

 #### Index:
 This route handles the main feature of this web application: Tailoring the user's resume to a job description.